Reporter's notebook: On the campaign trail with Beto O'Rourke

 "He might be the real deal — I think that's the question, right?"
 Talley said after an interview with O'Rourke.
 "I mean, he lost the Senate race, not a whole lot of resume, what has he really accomplished?
 But he might might be the real deal.
 He might be this generational talent that can really inspire the country in a special way.
 We'll see."

-O'Rourke's improvisational style means there may be no one around to warn him when he's coming across to some as a mansplainer.
+O'Rourke's improvisational style means there may be no one around to warn him when he's coming across to some as a mansplainer with a messiah complex.

 His wife, Amy, sat silently during his entire announcement video and then he kept joking in Iowa that she was raising the kids back in El Paso "sometimes with my help."